DrDroidLab/drdroidapi-java/README.md

 # Doctor Droid - Java SDK for custom ingestionEvents

-This is a library that will allow developers to Ingest custom stateful to Doctor Droid Platform.
+This is a library that will allow developers to send custom events to Doctor Droid Platform.
 Read more [here](https://kenobi.drdroid.io/docs).

 ## Install the SDK